shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 ### Register a cookie to the Cookie Consent Manager

 We expect that every cookie set from the store URL is [registered in our Cookie Consent Manager](https://developer.shopware.com/docs/guides/plugins/plugins/storefront/add-cookie-to-manager).
-We differentiate between "Technically required", "Comfort functions" and "Statistics & Tracking".
+We differentiate between "Technically required", "Comfort functions" and "Statistics and Tracking".
 All cookies have to appear in the cookie configuration box in the frontend.

 ### Shopping worlds/shopping experiences

-Shopping worlds elements must include an element icon.
+[Shopping worlds elements](#shopping-worldsstorytelling-elements) must include an element icon.
 If the app is deleted, *Shopping Worlds* should continue to work flawlessly in the frontend.

 ### Payment apps